-In accordance with the philosophy of CityGML, the Energy ADE aims to be flexible in terms of compatibility with different data qualities and levels of details.
-Its central goal is to provide a unique and standard-based data model to overcome, on one side, data interoperability issues and, on the other side, to allow for both detailed single-building energy simulations and city-wide bottom-up energy assessment.
+However, a relevant possibility offered by CityGML is the so-called Application Domain Extension (ADE) mechanism: depending on the specific needs, new features or properties can be added, hence greatly augmenting modelling capabilities offered by CityGML.
+In accordance with the philosophy of CityGML, the goal of the Energy ADE is to provide a unique and standard-based data model to overcome, on one side, the above-mentioned data interoperability issues and, on the other side, to allow for both detailed single-building energy simulations and city-wide bottom-up energy assessment.
 The Energy ADE focuses primarily on the building, its physical properties and the systems installed in it.
 It is not meant to cover urban centralised energy infrastructures, like district heating system or gas networks, as they are instead the focus of another application domain extension, namely the Utility Network ADE (Kutzner and Kolbe, 2016).
-Some parts of the Energy ADE can however be used beyond the building scale to characterise, for example, the energy demand of other urban objects like street lamps, or the energy production of power plants.
+Some parts of the Energy ADE can however be used beyond the building scale to characterise, for example, the energy demand of other city objects like street lamps, or the energy production of power plants.